Jason Donovan: 1988–1991: Pop career

-While he was still appearing in Neighbours, Donovan followed Minogue (who had already left the series by this point) in signing a recording contract with Mushroom Records in Australia, and with PWL in the UK.
+While he was still appearing in Neighbours, Donovan followed Minogue (who had already left the series by this point) by pursuing a pop career.
+His early exploration of music included recording a demo written by pub rock band Noiseworks, and he was offered the chance to record the song "Waiting for a Star To Fall", later a hit for Boy Meets Girl.

+However he followed Minogue by signing a recording contract with Mushroom Records in Australia, and with PWL in the UK.
 Although the production team of Stock Aitken Waterman (SAW) initially resisted working with Donovan, fearing recording with a second Neighbours star would be "too tacky", the trio quickly warmed to him, recording his first single, "Nothing Can Divide Us", after it was rejected by Rick Astley.
 The track was released in 1988, reaching number five in the UK and number three in Australia.

 Donovan's next single, a duet with Minogue, "Especially for You", was released in late November 1988.
 While the idea for a duet was at first rejected by SAW, who felt it too commercial, the producers changed their minds when retail chain Woolworths ordered 250,000 copies of the record.
+Donovan agreed to the duet with Minogue without reservation, feeling it would be good for his career.
 After spending four weeks at No. 2 in the UK, it hit No. 1 in January 1989.
 It was the fourth-highest selling single in the UK in 1988, and 17th in Australia for 1989.
 The track became SAW's biggest ever hit in the UK, ultimately selling in excess of one million copies.
 The issue of UK pop magazine Smash Hits that featured Minogue and Donovan on the cover to promote the release also sold one million copies.
-The song was accompanied by a widely-noted image change for Donovan, who shed his trademark Neighbours mullet for a contemporary undercut.
+The song was accompanied by a widely noted image change for Donovan, who shed his trademark Neighbours mullet for a contemporary undercut.

 Donovan's next single, "Too Many Broken Hearts", reached number one in the UK in March 1989.
 The singer said he initially had no idea the song would go on to be so successful, and thought it might just be an album track.
-However, he now regards it as one of SAW's best songs, as well as being his defining hit.
+He confessed to at first being underwhelmed by the video, and was surprised by the ecstatic response it earned at his label.
+However, he now regards the track as one of SAW's best songs, as well as being his defining hit.

 He released his début album, Ten Good Reasons, in May 1989, which also reached number one (for three weeks).
 For two weeks, Donovan held the number one positions in the singles chart and the albums chart simultaneously, when his next single, a cover of Brian Hyland's "Sealed With a Kiss", entered the UK charts at number one.